 Trees surrounding fallen Tembusu in Botanic Gardens are safe: NParks

-NParks officials are in the midst of checking more trees in the Palm Valley vicinity, says Commissioner of Parks and Recreation Dr Leong Chee Chiew, adding that the rest of the Botanic Gardens remains open and is safe for the public to visit.
+NParks says officials are in the midst of checking more trees in the Palm Valley vicinity, and that the rest of the Botanic Gardens is open and safe for the public to visit.

 - Posted 12 Feb 2017 16:39